AkisParousis/Embedded_C/README.md

 # Embedded_C
 Some minor embedded projects

+## Boards and IDEs used
-I used STM32F446RE Nucleo Board & STM32CubeIDE
+ - STM32F446RE Nucleo Board with STM32CubeIDE
+ - nRF52840 DK using VS Code IDE and nRF Connect for VS Code